Overdrivr/PhD/README.md

 ```

 ## External tools
+### Viewing pdf files

 For viewing the generated `phd.pdf`, consider using the amazing [Sumatra pdf reader](http://www.sumatrapdfreader.org/free-pdf-reader.html).
 It is free, extremely fast, portable, small and is packed with good features.

+### Generating code for LaTeX tables using an online WYSIWYG editor

+This [great little tool](http://www.tablesgenerator.com/) enables for quick code generation for latex tables.
+This [one](http://truben.no/table/) exists too, probably just as good.
+(Supports more outputs than Latex, just as Markdown for instance !)